arangodb/docs/3.11/deployment-oneshard.md

 {% include hint-ee-arangograph.md feature="The OneShard option" %}

-By restricting collections to a single shard and placing them on one DB-Server node, whole queries can be pushed to and executed on that server.
+In an ArangoDB cluster, the OneShard deployment restricts collections to a single shard and places them on one DB-Server.
+This way, whole queries can be pushed to and executed on that server.
 The Coordinator only gets back the final result.

 This setup is highly recommended for most graph use cases and join-heavy queries.

 {% hint 'info' %}
 For graphs larger than what fits on a single DB-Server node, you can use the